syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### TickStroke

-Use the 'TickStroke' property, to change the color of major ticks.
+Use the `TickStroke` property, to change the color of major ticks.

 {% tabs %}